TheAnswer96/T-ITS23_bluesky-plugin/README.md

 >lorenzo.palazzetti@unifi.it

 >**Giulio Rigoni**
->PhD Student, Dept. of Comp.
-Sci.,
+>Post-doc, Dept. of Math.,
->University of Florence, Italy
+>University of Padua, Italy
->giulio.rigoni@unifi.it
+>giulio.rigoni@math.unipd.it